TimoWess/Track-a-Tune/README.md

 IN DEVELOPMENT
 =====
 WIP:
-* Downloading the album artwork
+* Choosing the output directory

 In the future I want to support most if not all of the features that the Snip program supports.
 This includes:
-* Choosing the output directory
 * Support for the iTunes API

 DISCLAIMER